Apply levels adjustments to a photo in Photos on Mac

 Change the color cast of a specific color in a photo: Click the pop-up menu below Levels, then choose the color you want to change.
 Drag the handles to adjust the brightness or darkness of that color in the photo.

 Note: You can also drag the top handles of the Levels controls to change the range of adjustment.
 For example, to adjust only the lightest of highlights, move the top handle further to the right.
-To fine-tune an adjustment, hold down the Option key and then drag the bottom handle.
+To fine-tune an adjustment, press and hold the Option key and then drag the bottom handle.
 This moves both bottom and top handles in unison until you get the results you want.